Macros | |

 Define to determine if code is being built for the Sony PSP.

-If this define exists, then you are creating code that runs on the Sony Playstation Portable (PSP).
+If this define exists, then code is created to run on the Sony Playstation Portable (PSP).

 #define BURGER_RISCV |